 Variable Parameters

 Stack height 10 m

 Diameter 1 m

 Temperature 15°C

-Emission rate as PM 10 1g/s
+Emission rate as PM 10 1 g/s

 Surface roughness at dispersion site 0.5 m

 Surface roughness at met site 0.02 m

-11.3.3 Contributions from local area sources
+10.3.3 Contributions from local area sources

-The 2021 area source emissions maps for heavy metals have been calculated from the NAEI 2020 emissions maps following the method described in Section 4.3.5.
+The 2023 area source emissions maps for heavy metals have been calculated from the NAEI 2022 emissions maps following the method described in Section 3.3.5.
 ADMS derived dispersion kernels have been used to calculate the contribution to ambient concentrations on a 1 km x 1 km receptor grid, from the area source emissions within a 33 km x 33 km square surrounding each receptor.
-Hourly sequential meteorological data from the WRF model in 2021 has been used to construct the dispersion kernels, as described in Appendix 5 - Dispersion kernels for the area source model.
-Revised methods introduced in the 2011 assessment (Brookes et al., 2012) for modelling the contributions to As, Cd, Ni and Pb from SNAP 2 (domestic and non-domestic combustion) and SNAP 3 (combustion in industry) area sources were used and have been described in Section 4.3.5.
+Hourly sequential meteorological data from the WRF model in 2023 has been used to construct the dispersion kernels, as described in Appendix 5 Dispersion kernels for the area source model.
+Revised methods introduced in the 2011 assessment (Brookes et al., 2012) for modelling the area sources contributions to As, Cd, Ni and Pb from SNAP 2 domestic and non-domestic combustion were used and have been described in Section 3.3.5..
+Revised methods for SNAP 3 combustion in industry (also introduced in the 2011 assessment (Brookes et al., 2012) and SNAP 8 shipping (introduced in the 2023 assessment) use the same method as applied to small points for heavy metals.

 A factor of 0.3 has been applied to the modelled contribution of domestic area sources to Ni concentrations.
-A factor of 0.3 has been applied to the modelled contribution of road traffic sources to Ni concentrations to account for a revision to the NAEI that incorporates a revised emission factor for the contribution from engine lubricants.
-Factors of unity have been applied to the modelled contribution from area sources to concentrations of Pb and Cd, and to other area source types for As and Ni modelling.
+Factors of unity have been applied to the modelled contribution from area sources to concentrations of As, Pb and Cd, and to other area source types for Ni modelling.
 Factors were chosen to provide the best agreement of total model predictions with measured heavy metal concentrations.